Andrew Mortazavi, IL

 As a Story Terrace writer, Andrew interviews customers and turns their life stories into books.
 Get to know him better by reading his autobiographical anecdote below.

 The restrooms were kept locked.
 The girl working the counter buzzed me in.
 It was a one-urinal-plus-single-stall affair.
 The stall was occupied, apparent to me when a man stuck his head over the stall door as I entered.
-He was dark-skinned and mid-thirties, disheveled, clothes dirty from living on the street.
+He was dark-skinned and mid-30s, disheveled, clothes dirty from living on the street.

 “I’m so sorry,” he said, smiling but appearing flustered.
 “I’ll be right out.”